xfding57/Dynamic-SRuCT/README.md

 ## 3 - Post Process
 ### 3.1 - Move Files out of ‘sli’
 ‘MoveFiles.py’ is a script that moves reconstructed images out of the ‘sli’ folder that automatically gets made.
-This is useful when reconstructed single slices in different locations e.g. the 300th slice.
-For dynamic data, each time point is in a different directory, the 300th slice at different time points are each in a different directory.
+This is useful when reconstructed single slices in different locations e.g., the 300th slice.
+For dynamic CT data, each time point is in a different directory, the 300th slice at different time points are each in a different directory.
 Rather than moving them out individually, this script copies them into a central directory.

 ### 3.2 - Rotate and Reslice
 ‘Rotate.imj’ and ‘Reslice.imj’ perform singular tasks.
 ‘Rotate.imj’ rotates the images in a folder so that they are all the same orientation.
 ‘Reslice.imj’ saves the orthogonal views of a volume.

 Both are ImageJ macros and in the input section, type in the directory that contains the images or the working directory.
-As they are now, they run as a loop and the input directories change for each run, so I have them all written in an array and index to the necessary value.
+As they are now, they run as a loop and the input directories change for each run.

 ### 3.3 -	Polygon Tool for Segmentation
 ‘UpdatePolygonArray.imj’ is a macro that returns an array of x and y values for whatever polygon is drawn in ImageJ or Fiji.
 This is useful for keeping track of segmenting.